mocks-server/website/docs/configuration-options.md

 ## Plugins extra options

+Each plugin can add his own options when it is registered in the mocks-server.
+This options can also be defined using command line arguments and changed while the server is running.

 * `cli`: `<String>` Start interactive CLI.
 Default is `true`.
 Use `false` to disable it.
 * `adminApiPath`: `<String>` Path for the administration api.
 Default is "/admin".
 You should change it only in case there is any conflict with the api you are mocking.
 * `adminApiDeprecatedPaths` - `<Boolean>` Disables deprecated "/mocks" api path, which is still enabled by default.
 Used as command line argument, you can disable it using `--no-adminApiDeprecatedPaths` (Read the [command-line-arguments chapter](configuration-command-line-arguments) for further info)

 > These extra options are added by the [@mocks-server/plugin-admin-api](https://www.npmjs.com/package/@mocks-server/plugin-admin-api) and the [@mocks-server/plugin-inquirer-cli](https://www.npmjs.com/package/@mocks-server/plugin-inquirer-cli) plugins, which are included in the [@mocks-server/main package distribution](https://www.npmjs.com/package/@mocks-server/main).

-Each plugin can add his own options when it is registered in the mocks-server.
-If you are starting the server programmatically using the [@mocks-server/core](https://www.npmjs.com/package/@mocks-server/core) without adding plugins, only "Main options" will be available.
+_If you are starting the server programmatically using the [@mocks-server/core](https://www.npmjs.com/package/@mocks-server/core) without adding any plugin, only "Main options" will be available._

 For another plugins options, please refer to their own documentation.